-- The domain model should be flexible to allow addition of new events and attributes.
+- The domain model should be flexible to allow the addition of new events and attributes.

-- CCH should return data based on requestor and reason for the request.
+- CCH should return data based on the requestor and the reason for the request.

-- New CCH application should be based on SOA.
+- The New CCH application should be based on SOA.

-- User should have single point of entry in the application.
+- The user should have a single point of entry in the application.

-- New application should use NY Directory Structure (LDAP) and support Single Sign On.
+- The new application should use NY Directory Structure (LDAP) and support Single Sign-On.

 GCOM team implemented the new system based on SOA principles and implemented the following functionality:

-- Defined new flexible and extensible data model.
+- Defined a new flexible and extensible data model.

-- Implemented different coarse grained and fine grained (business and data) services to perform following tasks:
+- Implemented different coarse-grained and fine-grained (business and data) services to perform the following tasks:

 - Process fingerprint events.